newbit1/rootAVD/README.md

 # rootAVD
 ### [newbit @ xda-developers](https://forum.xda-developers.com/m/newbit.1350876)
+A Script to...
-A Script to root your Android Studio Virtual Device (AVD), with Magisk within seconds.
+* root your Android Studio Virtual Device (AVD), with Magisk (Stable or Canary)
+* patch its fstab
+* download and install the USB HOST Permissions Module for Magisk
+* install custom build Kernel and its Modules
+* download and install AOSP prebuilt Kernel and its Modules ...within seconds.

 ## Install Magisk
 ### Preconditions